mkez00/spring-primary-bean-impl/README.md

 This application has a `PillService` which returns a simple `Pill` model.
 This model can be accessed at the base URL of the deployed application using a HTTP GET (`http://localhost:8080`).
 The default implementation is the `BluePillServiceImpl`.
 To override, set environment variable `pillService` to: `RedPillServiceImpl` or `BluePillServiceImpl`.

 # Example
+All examples listed below will override the default implementation and use the `RedPillServiceImpl` to demonstrate functionality.
+To use the default (`BluePillServiceImpl`), either remove the setting of the environment/system variable (since `BluePillServiceImpl` is the default implementation), or explicitly set the `pillService` variable to `BluePillServiceImpl`.

 ## Local
 1) From project root, build using `mvn package`